This guide will show you how to avail of the Pag IBIG Calamity Loan and walk you through the whole process--from application to

 Even though Pag-IBIG branches are temporarily closed, the Pag-IBIG Fund deploys skeletal teams/staff to process applications during critical periods like this.

 To learn more about how to apply for a Pag-IBIG calamity loan online, please watch out for updates from the official Pag-IBIG Fund Facebook page.
-For instance, instructions on how to file calamity loan applications digitally amidst the COVID-19 pandemic can be seen here.
+For instance, instructions on how to file calamity loan applications digitally amidst the pandemic can be seen here.

 Here’s a summary of the online application process: